A project is how you organize your resources to work with data. You can create projects with the Watson Studio and

-Files that you save to the project with a tool.
+- Files that you save to the project with a tool.

-    - Files for analytical assets, such as notebooks.
+- Files for operational assets, such as notebooks.

 - The project readme file and internal project files.

 When you create a project, you must select an instance of IBM Cloud Object Storage or create a new instance.
 You cannot change the IBM Cloud Object Storage instance after you create the project.
 See Object storage.

 When you delete a project, its storage bucket is also deleted.

-    You can associate more services to Watson Studio to add tools or compute environments.
+You can associate more services with a project to add tools, compute environments, or other functionality.
 See Adding associated services.

 Integrations with external tools